 Tickets cost $30 per adult and $20 per student.
 A table of six reserved seats costs $200.
 Tickets are available from Robert Miller at Riggle and Associates, LLC, at 546 Broadway, Hanover.

-Bean, who has scored more than 1,350 points in his South Western basketball career, has signed to continue
+Bean, who has scored more than 1,350 points in his South Western basketball career, has signed to continue his baseball career at Liberty University.
+Last summer, he participated in the first Big 26 Baseball Classic.

 Smith, nearing 1,000 career points in basketball, is the first athlete to receive All-Area honors in football, baseball and basketball.
 He has signed to play baseball next year at Bucknell University.